Let us show you the better side of insurance with our easy to understand breakdown of Michigan auto insurance laws, minimums, discounts and more.

 - Available Discounts

-The Michigan Automobile Insurance Placement Facility (MAIPF)
+What is the Michigan Automobile Insurance Placement Facility (MAIPF)?

 Everyone needs auto insurance.
 It’s the law in Michigan.
 The Michigan Automobile Insurance Placement Facility was created to guarantee every driver the ability to get insured.
 If you’re a high risk driver, this legislation makes it illegal for car insurance companies to deny you coverage based on your driving histry.
 You can always find a policy to protect yourself and car.